ZeroDeadDrop/ZeroDeadDrop/SECURITY.md

 - There are **no databases**.
 - There is **no way** for the developer to access your encrypted material.

-If we ever receive a subpoena, court order, or national security letter:
+If I ever receive a subpoena, court order, or national security letter:
-**We have nothing to hand over** because nothing is ever sent to us.
+**I have nothing to hand over** because nothing is ever sent to me.

 Users are **solely responsible** for: